 What is a Discount Rate?

-Other types of discount rates include the central bank’s discount window rate and probability-based risk adjustments.
+Other types of discount rates include the central bank’s discount window rate and rates derived from probability-based risk adjustments.

 Why is a Discount Rate Used?